-Our board size is currently set at nine directors.
-The following individuals have been nominated to serve on our Board (See "Proposal 1 - Election of Director Nominees" on page 30 of this Proxy Statement):
+Our Board size is currently set at eight directors.
+The following individuals have been nominated to serve on our Board (see "Proposal 1 - Election of Director Nominees" on page 31 of this proxy statement):

 Name Age Position Director Since

-Kevin Churchwell, M.D.
-59 Director 2019

-George Conrades 82 Director 2019
+George Conrades 83 Director 2019

-Marsha Fanucci 68 Chair of the Board of Directors 2019
+Marsha Fanucci 69 Chair of the Board of Directors 2019

 Peter M. Hecht, Ph.D.
-57 Chief Executive Officer and Director 2019
+58 Chief Executive Officer and Director 2019

 Ole Isacson, M.D., Ph.D.
-61 Director 2019
+62 Director 2019

-Stephanie Lovell 61 Director 2019
+Stephanie Lovell 62 Director 2019

-Terrance McGuire 65 Director 2019
+Terrance McGuire 66 Director 2019

 Michael Mendelsohn, M.D.
-66 Director 2019
+67 Director 2019

 Errol De Souza, Ph.D.
-67 Director 2021
+68 Director 2021

-The following biographies set forth the names of our directors and director nominees, their ages, the year in which they first became directors, their positions with us, their principal occupations and employers for at least the past five years, any other directorships held by them during the past five years in companies that are subject to the reporting requirements of the Securities Exchange Act of 1934 (the "Exchange Act"), or any company registered as an investment company under the Investment Company Act of 1940, as well as additional information, all of which we believe sets forth each director nominee's qualifications to serve on the Board.
+The following biographies set forth the names of our directors and director nominees, their ages, the year in which they first became directors, their positions with us, their principal occupations and employers for at least the past five years, any other directorships held by them during the past five years in companies that are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or any company registered as an investment company under the Investment Company Act of 1940, as well as additional information, all of which we believe sets forth each director nominee's qualifications to serve on the Board.
 There is no family relationship between and among any of our executive officers or directors.
-There are no arrangements or understandings between any of our executive officers and any other person pursuant to which any of them are elected as an officer or director, except as disclosed below.
+There are no arrangements or understandings between any of our executive officers or directors and any other person pursuant to which any of them are elected as an officer or director, except as disclosed below.